Skip to main content

 Selecting a Secondary Identifier

-Note: Any row identifier less than 5 characters long is considered too simple, and will have the secondary identifier prepended to ensure safety.
+Note: Any identifier less than 5 characters long is considered too simple, and will have the secondary identifier prepended to ensure safety.

 Step 5: Review